yaoweibin/nginx_cross_origin_module/doc/README.txt

     context: *http, server, location*

-    With the Security consideration in section 5.3 of this protocol, only GET and OPTIONS actual request are allowed by default.
-You can add new methods with this directive.
+    With the Security consideration in section 5.3 of this protocol, only GET and OPTIONS methods are allowed by default.
+It's for the actual request.
+It keeps your site safe when you allow unbounded method. .
+    Generally, you can specify the same methods as the cors_method_list.

   cors_expose_header_list
     syntax: *cors_expose_header_list header_list;*